What are my rights?

 Employers must provide a discrimination-free workplace.
 They may be liable for discrimination, including harassment, by their workers in the workplace.

 Under this law, a trade union or occupational association can’t discriminate against you, either.
 For example, a union can’t point to any of the protected characteristics to stop you from joining the union, to expel or suspend you, or otherwise discriminate against you.

 “Interviewing for a courier job, I was asked if I had Canadian work experience.
 I’m pretty sure they didn’t hire me because I said no. But I had the required driver’s licence, and relevant experience from elsewhere.
 I learned later I had a strong claim for discrimination, as Canadian experience wasn’t relevant and necessary for the job.”

 Discrimination at work can take many forms.
-It can be direct.
-You’re treated differently in the workplace because of a personal characteristic, and you suffer harm.
+It can be direct, where someone is treated badly or unfairly in the workplace because of a protected characteristic.
 For example:

 an employer doesn’t hire a person for a job because they’re transgender

 co-workers harass a worker over their race, religion, sex or other protected characteristic (harassment is conduct a reasonable person would consider objectionable or unwelcome)

 an employer requires a worker with a drug addiction to undergo drug testing (unless the employer can justify the testing)